hilalahmad0101/php-date-time/README.md

 ## Basic Usage

-Here's an example of how to use the HttpClient package to send a GET request:
+Here's an example of how to use the date and time package:

 ```bash
 use Hilalahmad\DateAndTime\DateAndTime;